Women can achieve elegant, glamorous, effortless beauty with our treatments.

 There are now more choices available to those who decide breast implants are right for them.
 In addition to saline implants, the Food and Drug Administration (FDA) has now approved silicone gel breast implants for cosmetic purposes.
 At the Columbus Institute of Plastic Surgery, Dr. Bivik Shah will help you decide which type of implant is right for you.

 With these options, breast augmentation surgery can now, more than ever, help you achieve extremely natural-looking results.
 With the latest techniques used by Dr. Shah and the new safer breast implants, more women are happy and confident in their decision to undergo breast augmentation.
 Not only do you have a choice between silicone and saline breast implants, but at the Columbus Institute of Plastic Surgery, you can also choose the shape and texture of the breast implants used in the procedure.
-Dr. Bivik Shah will spend some time with you discussing all of these options to help you decide which breast implants are best for your breast augmentation surgery.
+Dr. Bivik Shah will spend some time with you to discuss all of these options to help you decide which breast implants are best for your breast augmentation surgery.
 Please contact the Columbus Institute of Plastic Surgery to schedule a consultation to learn more about your breast implant choices.

 - Saline Breast Implant Information